event-storm/react-event-storm/README.md

   }
   ```

-  NOT RECOMMENDED: Do not use store as an argument to hooks dependency.
+  NOT RECOMMENDED: Do not use the store as an argument to hooks dependency.
   RECOMMENDED: Use store segments instead.

   ```js